MLO881/homebridge-domoticz-thermostat/README.md

 </span>

 ## Description
-Rebuild a thermostat from domoticz webdata
 When including or creating Thermostat with Domoticz, the platform separate into several devices (Temparature, setpoint, switch, ...).
 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes allow to rebuilt thermostat into the Homebridge display.
-Using simple HTTP requests from the Domoticz Json API, the plugin allows you to set the thermostat mode and control the target temperature.
+Using simple HTTP requests to the Domoticz Json API, the plugin allows you to set the thermostat mode and control the target temperature.

-this project is a fork from [hombridge-web-thermostat](XXXXX)
+this project is based on [hombridge-web-thermostat](https://github.com/Tommrodrigues/homebridge-web-thermostat)

 ## Installation

 1. Install [homebridge](https://github.com/nfarina/homebridge#installation-details)
-2. Install this plugin: `npm install -g git+XXXXXXX`
+2. Install this plugin: `npm install -g git+https://github.com/MLO881/homebridge-domoticz-thermostat.git`
 3. Update your `config.json` file

 ## Configuration